Aestheticsuraj234/React_js-batch/18_Advance_javascript/notes.md

 **Promises: Asynchronous Operations**
-ou receive a confirmation message but must wait for delivery.
+u receive a confirmation message but must wait for delivery.
 This illustrates JavaScript's asynchronous operations, which don't block the main thread during
 Imagine ordering a pizza online; execution.

 Promises handle the result (success or failure) of these operations asynchronously.
 They act as a contract between the caller and the executor.